astropy/astropy/docs/impact_health.rst

 Impact and Health
 #################

-The figures on this page give a sense of the level of impact ``astropy`` has on the astronomy community and research in the field, as well as the amount of development effort contributed over time (the codebase's "health").
-A major positive trend is that citations to ``astropy``, and by proxy its usage in research, has been consistently growing since The Astropy Project was created.
+The figures on this page give a sense of the level of impact the ``astropy`` codebase has on the astronomy community and research in the field, as well as the amount of development effort contributed over time (the codebase's "health").
+Assessments of The Astropy Project's engagement with the diverse astronomy community are an equally important but separate consideration and are detailed
+in:
+* `Astropy community engagement study <https://zenodo.org/records/10603049>`_
+* `Astropy diversity, equity and inclusion study <https://astropy-dei.orgmycology.com/>`_

+Concerning the codebase, a major positive trend is that citations to ``astropy``, as a proxy for its usage in research, have been consistently growing since The Astropy Project was created.
 However, the amount of developer resources has remained small, with a limited number of volunteer maintainers met with an increasing amount of development responsibility.
 Hence, we welcome any help that you can give!

 First considering the citations, this figure estimates ``astropy``'s usage in astronomy research by its yearly publication impact, using citations drawn from